 Old Dammit was not going like a lamb to his slaughter.
-He balked, he whinnied, and he rolled his eyes in ter-(Continued on page 42)
+He balked, he whinnied, and he rolled his eyes in ter-

 -Obituaries-

 A DISTINGUISHED CAREER in the Grand Lodge came to a close with the death on Nov.
 11 of Brother John C. Cochrane, a PER of Toledo, Ohio, Lodge.